 2002 September - Guatemala and Belize agree on draft settlement to their long-standing border dispute at talks brokered by Organization of American States (OAS).
 Both nations will hold referendums on draft settlement.

 2003 November - Presidential elections go to second round.
-Former military leader Efrain Rios Montt trails in third place, accepts defeat.
+Former military leader Efrain Rios Montt, trailing in third place, accepts defeat.

-2003 December - Conservative businessman Oscar Berger - a former mayor of Guatemala City - wins presidential election in second round.
+2003 December - Conservative businessman Oscar Berger - a former mayor of Guatemala City - wins the presidential election in the second round.

-Guatemala - along with Nicaragua, El Salvador and Honduras - agrees on free-trade agreement with US.
+Guatemala - along with Nicaragua, El Salvador and Honduras - agrees on a free-trade agreement with the US.

-2004 May - Former military leader Efrain Rios Montt placed under house arrest.
+2004 May - Former military leader Efrain Rios Montt is placed under house arrest.

 2004 May/June - Major cuts to the army; bases are closed and 10,000 soldiers are retired.